I was born in '85, and I sent my first email around '96. Back then, I had no idea that today I would be neck-deep in email marketing and email design.

 In the following image, which copy do you think was more successful - Version A or Version B?

-If you guessed correctly, Version B was more effective in engaging customers.
-Compared to the HTML rich Version A, the basic HTML utilized in Version B increased visits to the website by 194.51%.
+If you said Version B, you guessed correctly; it was more effective in engaging customers.
+Compared to the HTML-rich Version A, the basic HTML utilized in Version B increased visits to the website by 194.51%.

-HubSpot's Study: In a similar study done by HubSpot, the authors found that the more HTML-rich an email was, the lower the open rate.
+In a similar study done by HubSpot, the authors found that the more HTML-rich an email is, the lower the open rate.
 The authors compared an email written in basic HTML to emails with varying levels of HTML.

-In the following example, a basic HTML template was compared with a heavy HTML template.
+In the following example, a basic HTML template was compared with an HTML-heavy template.
 By increasing the amount of HTML in the email, the open rate decreased by 23%.

 While both options have specific strengths and weaknesses, how do you know which approach is better for your audience?